apache/yetus/asf-site-src/source/documentation/in-progress/precommit/docker-cleanup.html.md

 # Usage

-Executing `docker-cleanup` will peform the same Docker image as the `--robot` option.
+Executing `docker-cleanup` will perform the same Docker image as the `--robot` option.

 ```bash
 $ docker-cleanup